Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/Docs/apidocs.md

 **PUT**
 router.put("/test/:code")

-PUT: to update the test row in the Test table
+update the test row in the Test table

 **PUT**